Pelindaba Lavender is a premier grower of lavender plants, distiller of lavender essential oils and handcrafter of lavender-based products.

 2012 – Pelindaba Lavender La Conner, Washington

-The opening of a new store and product gallery in the historic downtown area of La Conner, Washington not far from the ferry to San Juan Island in March 2012 provides us with a new mainland demonstration store as we begin to develop the infrastructure for our future franchising program, building further on the experience of our licensing trial program.
+Though not originally in the plan, at her request we take over the product gallery originally opened by one of our employees who took out a Pelindaba Lavender retail license for the historic downtown area of La Conner, Washington, not far from the ferry to San Juan Island in March 2012.
+This provides us with a new mainland demonstration store as we begin to develop the infrastructure for our future franchising program, building further on the experience of our licensing trial program.

 2014-15 – Pelindaba Lavender Franchising

-We consult with franchising experts, develop a detailed Franchising Plan, and proceed with the scale-up our Production systems and farming operations.
+We are approached by and then consult with franchising experts, develop a detailed Franchising Plan, and proceed with the further scale-up of our Production systems and farming operations.

 2016 – Pelindaba Lavender Bainbridge Island, Washington

-The opening of a new store and product gallery in the historic downtown area of Bainbridge Island, Washington within steps to the ferry to downtown Seattle in May 2016 provides us with an additional mainland demonstration store in close proximity to Seattle.
+While waiting patiently for our frustratingly unproductive franchising consultants to link us up with franchise candidates, in May 2016 we decide to open another new store and product gallery, this time in the tourism-heavy downtown area of Bainbridge Island, Washington.
+The close proximity to the mainland ferry provides us with an additional demonstration store in close proximity to downtown Seattle.

 2016 – Pelindaba Lavender Manitou Springs, Colorado

-The opening of a new franchise store and product gallery in the historic downtown of Manitou Springs in October 2016 begins our retail expansion beyond Washington State.
+The opening of a new franchise store and product gallery in Manitou Springs, at the foot of the Pikes Peak Cog Railway in October 2016 begins our retail expansion beyond Washington State.

 2017 – Pelindaba Lavender Amelia Island, Florida